-- Valorant is a 5v5 “Hero Shooter”, full of different playable characters called “Agents”, each with their own unique abilities, mechanics, etc. Teams can only have one of each agent active at any given time.
+- Valorant is a 5v5 “Hero Shooter”, full of different playable characters called “Agents”, each with their own unique abilities, mechanics, etc. Each team can only have one of each agent active at any given time.

-- Each game is round-based; the first team to win 13 rounds will win the game.
+- Each game is round-based; the first team to win 13 rounds --and win by at least 2 rounds-- will win the game.

-- There are no respawns w/in the round.
+- There are no respawns during a round.
 Once a player is eliminated, they will have to wait until the next round begins to respawn.

 - There are 4 types of agents that serve unique tactical purposes:

 - Duelists (Self-sufficient eliminators of the opposing team)